ArnabChatterjee20k/PickPalette-Backend/packages/supabase-edge-functions/Readme.md

 # Backend built with Supabase Edge functions

+> 📘 Notes
+>
+> - Every code getting consumed by the functions must be present in the supabase/functions/ directory
+> - Enable the deno workspace for getting a great dev experience

 ### How to setup deno for the vscode workspace?

 - Deno cli must be installed first